infinity-next/laravel-captcha/fonts/README.txt

 Also, in my experience, PHP GD only likes TTF fonts.
 If you want to use PostScript, OTF or WOFF, use FontForge or similar to convert it to TTF.

-Make sure you also add the font to FONTLIST.txt if you want to use it.

-I generate it with the following command:

-> FONTLIST.txt; for f in */*.ttf; do echo $f >> FONTLIST.txt; done
+Don't forget to add the font to your configuraton so that it's used.